 Seafood rules in the Coastal region.
 From shrimp and fish caught fresh from the Gulf waters, to spicy boiled crabs and crawfish, you’ll eat well here.
 Follow the Mississippi Seafood Trail to sample the best dishes at some of the Gulf’s most respected restaurants.
 In Hattiesburg, Robert St. John serves up new Southern dishes – including oysters on the half shell or corn and crab bisque -- at The Purple Parrot Café and Crescent City Grill.

 Make a stop in Gulfport or Biloxi, where you can rent personal watercrafts, beach chairs and beach bikes.
-Long Beach and Gulfport also have free public splash pads that are popular with kids.
+Spend a relaxing day outdoors with Ship Island Excursions.
 At the Lynn Meadows Discovery Center in Gulfport, experience one of the country’s top 50 children’s museums.

 During your visit, take a scenic drive along Highway 90, which traces the beach and leads you to Casino Row.
 There you’ll find gaming, concerts, shows, restaurants, spas and nightlife.
 If you’re looking for a smoke-free gaming, check out Palace Casino in Biloxi.